voken1000g/npm-base32/README.md

 @voken/base32
 =============

-JavaScript component to compute voken flavored base 32 encoding.
+JavaScript component to compute voken flavored base 32 encoding, with the checksum by default.
 This encoding is typically used for VOKEN (crypto-currency).